We’ve put together this guide for anyone who is attending the hospital or one of our clinics as an outpatient.

 Some of the Trust’s outpatient clinics use a messaging service to keep patients informed of their appointments by text message, interactive voicemails and phone calls.
-If you want to find out if your clinic is using this service, how it works and how, if you wish, you can opt out of it then please read the information here.
+If you want to find out if your clinic is using this service, how it works and how, if you wish, you can opt out of it then please read the information on outpatients messaging services here.

 During your consultation

 Each consultant specialist in the hospital has a team of doctors.
 They will be responsible for your treatment under his/her supervision.
 Where possible, lists are “pooled” and patients given the next available appointment with a Consultant or member of his/her team in that specialty.

 As well as seeing the doctor you may need to visit other parts of the hospital for tests such as x-rays or blood tests, but these tests may not be carried out on the same day.

 Trainee doctors are taught in our hospitals and clinics.
 You will be asked if you object to a trainee doctor being present at your consultation.
 If you do not want a trainee to be present, please inform the doctor or nurse when you arrive.
 This will not affect your treatment in any way.